ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 --- abstract

 The SVCB DNS record type expresses a bound collection of endpoint metadata, for use when establishing a connection to a named service.
 DNS itself can be such a service, when the server is identified by a domain name.
-This document provides the SVCB mapping for named DNS servers, allowing them to indicate support for new transport protocols.
+This document provides the SVCB mapping for named DNS servers, allowing them to indicate support for encrypted transport protocols.

 --- middle

 # Introduction

 The SVCB record type {{!SVCB=I-D.draft-ietf-dnsop-svcb-https}} provides clients with information about how to reach alternative endpoints for a service, which may have improved performance or privacy properties.
 The service is identified by a "scheme" indicating the service type, a hostname, and optionally other information such as a port number.
-A DNS server is often identified only by its IP address (e.g. in DHCP), but in some contexts it can also be identified by a hostname (e.g. "NS" records, manual resolver configuration) and sometimes also a non-default port number.
+A DNS server is often identified only by its IP address (e.g., in DHCP), but in some contexts it can also be identified by a hostname (e.g., "NS" records, manual resolver configuration) and sometimes also a non-default port number.

 Use of the SVCB record type requires a mapping document for each service type, indicating how a client for that service can interpret the contents of the SVCB SvcParams.
-This document provides the mapping for the "dns" service type, allowing DNS servers to offer alternative endpoints and transports, including encrypted transports like DNS over TLS (DoT) {{!RFC7858}} and DNS over HTTPS (DoH) {{!RFC8484}}.
+This document provides the mapping for the "dns" service type, allowing DNS servers to offer alternative endpoints and transports, including encrypted transports like DNS over TLS (DoT) {{?RFC7858}}, DNS over HTTPS (DoH) {{!RFC8484}}, and DNS over QUIC (DoQ) {{?RFC9250}}.

 # Conventions and Definitions